Eggs as food: Production

 In 2017, world production of chicken eggs was 80.1 million tonnes.
 The largest producers were China with 31.3 million of this total, the United States with 6.3 million, India at 4.8 million, Mexico at 2.8 million, Japan at 2.6 million, and Brazil and Russia with 2.5 million each.
-The largest egg factory in British Columbia, for example, ships a million dozen eggs per week.
+The largest egg factory in British Columbia, for example, ships 12 million eggs per week.

 For the month of January 2019, the United States produced 9.41 billion eggs, with 8.2 billion for table consumption and 1.2 billion for raising chicks.
 Americans are projected to each consume 279 eggs in 2019, the highest since 1973, but less than the 405 eggs eaten per person in 1945.

 During production, eggs can be candled to check their quality.
 The size of an egg's air cell is determined, and if fertilization took place three to six days or earlier prior to the candling, blood vessels can typically be seen as evidence that the egg contains an embryo.
+Contrary to common misconception, this is not conclusive evidence of fertilization, as blood vessels can just denote an ordinary rupture on the egg yolk surface while the egg was forming.
 Depending on local regulations, eggs may be washed before being placed in egg boxes, although washing may shorten their length of freshness.

 Anatomy and characteristics

-The shape of an egg resembles a prolate spheroid with one end larger than the other and has cylindrical symmetry along the long axis.

-An egg is surrounded by a thin, hard shell.
-Thin membranes exist inside the shell.
+Bird and reptile eggs consist of a protective eggshell, albumen (egg white), and vitellus (egg yolk), contained within various thin membranes.
 The egg yolk is suspended in the egg white by one or two spiral bands of tissue called the chalazae (from the Greek word χάλαζα, meaning 'hailstone' or 'hard lump').
+The shape of a chicken egg resembles a prolate spheroid with one end larger than the other and has cylindrical symmetry along the long axis.